plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Challenges/AssistingChallenge.md

 ---
 layout: default
-title: Group Challenges
+title: Assisting in a Challenge
-grand_parent: Assisting in a Challenge
+grand_parent: Playing the Game
 parent: Challenges
 nav_order: 2
 has_children: true